Alejogb1/job-board/blog-data/how-do-i-create-a-confusion-matrix.md

 id: "how-do-i-create-a-confusion-matrix"
 ---

-Okay, so, tackling the creation of a confusion matrix is something I've certainly spent a fair bit of time on across different projects.
+, so, tackling the creation of a confusion matrix is something I've certainly spent a fair bit of time on across different projects.
 It’s a foundational tool in evaluating classification models, and getting it implemented correctly, and interpreting it meaningfully, is crucial.
 I remember one project, a predictive maintenance system for industrial machinery, where we initially struggled to differentiate between genuine failures and minor anomalies; a well-structured confusion matrix quickly became our best friend.

 Let's break down what a confusion matrix *is* and how to implement it.
 In essence, it's a table that visualizes the performance of a classification model by showing the counts of: